sensebox/Backend-OpenBadges/api/doc/introduction.md

 ## Parameters

-All requests assume the payload encoded as JSON with `Content-type: application/json` header.
+All requests assume the payload encoded as JSON with `Content-type: application/x-www-form-urlencoded` header.
 Parameters prepended with a colon (`:`) are parameters which should be specified through the URL.
+Incorrect or missing parameters result in a response with the status code `422` and a message for further information.

 ## Source code